newtondotcom/shortcap/README.md

 - Running locally with whisperx
 - Command-line interface and programmatic usage

-> I have decided to drop OpenAI Whisper's API because the output won't support alignements.
+> I have decided to drop OpenAI Whisper's API because idk if the output will support alignements.

 ## Example